Azn9/KDiscordIPC/README.md

 # MAINTENANCE NOTE

+## A note from Azn9
+Hey!
+I forked this repository as it is used in the [Jetbrains-Discord-Integration](https://github.com/Azn9/JetBrains-Discord-Integration) plugin.
+I do not plan to maintain this repository outside an issue related to the plugin.
+Please see the below notice for more information.

+## Original notice
 Hi everyone!

 KDiscordIPC is entering maintenance-only.
 This means it will not be receiving any new features, and will only be updated for major bug patches.